thediveo/lxkns/docs/model.md

 ![Processes and Namespaces](_images/lxkns-processes.svg)

-To reduce interlinking, each `Namespace` only references those topmost processes in the process tree which are associated to it: the so-called "leaders" (`Leaders()`).
-For instance, for a "Docker" container (greetings to Dan Welsh!) without any "uninvited" guest processes, there is only exactly one such leader process "inside" the container (often with PID 1 inside the container's PID namespace).
+To reduce interlinking, each `Namespace` only references those topmost processes in the process tree which are associated with itself: the so-called "leaders" (`Leaders()`).
+For instance, for a "Docker" incontinentainer (greetings to Dan Welsh!) without any "uninvited" guest processes, there is only exactly one such leader process "inside" the container (often with PID 1 inside the container's PID namespace).

 Uninvited (privileged) processes which have joined by themselved will show up as additional leaders.
 As an aid, especially for display purposes, the oldest